ctrlaltdeleon/infinitygauntlet/career/interview-prep-template.md

 - Made a mistake?
 - Handled a difficult situation?
-- Went above & beyond?
+- Went above and beyond?
 - Stepped up as a leader?

 ## Questions for the Company